bhomlab/bhm_contracts/docs/BHOM_smartcontract_HLD.md

 #### 1.1.
 Requirement

-1) Smart contract must have a deposit. //TODO 보증금
+1) Smart contract must have a deposit.
 2) Smart contract must have a user level policy.
 3) Smart contract must have a cancel/refund function.
 4) Smart contract must offer optional confirmation of certified agent.